Robiola

 Varieties of robiola are produced across Piedmont from the provinces of Cuneo, Asti and Alessandria and into Lombardy.
 It is one of the specialties of the Aosta Valley.
 The taste and appearance of robiola vary depending on where it was produced.
 Robiola di Roccaverano DOC/PDO has no rind and a slightly straw-yellow coloring with a sweet, yielding taste.
 Robiola Lombardia has a thin, milky-white to pink rind and tends to be shaped like small rolls.
 The cream-colored cheese underneath its bloomy rind has a smooth, full, tangy and mildly sour flavor, probably due to the high (52%) fat content.
 Its rind can be cut away, but is mild with no ammonia and adds a subtle crunch to the cheese.
 La Tur has a cake-like rind over a tangy-lactic layer of cream and is representative of Piedmont's robiola style of cheese where the fresh curds are ladled into molds, and drained under their own weight before aging rather than by pressing with weights.
 Robiola from the Piedmont region is a fresh cheese, and is usually eaten on its own, or with a little honey.

 The cheese has a long history that is sometimes traced back to the Celto-Ligurian farmers of the Alta Langa: the virtues of cheese from Ceba (today Ceva) were extolled by the first-century Pliny the Elder in his Natural History, but any identification of that cheese with the robiola of today must be speculative.
 However, in his Summa Lacticiniorum, the fifteenth-century dairy produce expert Pantaleone da Confienza did describe the manufacture, and praise the quality, of a cheese with this name.

-Robiola is generally served as a table cheese, either alone or with oil, salt and pepper.
-It must be stored properly after being purchased, and will keep fresh for up to one month.
-Its tangy taste is attributable to being infused with the wild herbs on which the animals pasture.
-Robiola can also be used in cooking including famous Piemonte dishes such as risotto robiola and aglio robiola spaghetti among other dishes.
-Special care should be exercised in properly storing the cheese (do not wrap in plastic, as the cheese can "choke" and spoil).
-It is best stored refrigerated unwrapped in its crust or wrapped it in paper, and used within a week of purchase.